EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Site-administration.md

 1. Create a standard team site with a Microsoft 365 group.
 As title, use **IT department internal**.
 As description, use **Site for internal collaboration within the IT department.
 Information on this site must not be published without permission.**.
 The group email address should be **IT**.
 The site site address should be **IT-internal**.
 The group owner must be the user in the variable you created in the previous step.

     ````powershell
-    # Replace the domain name of LynneR with your tenant name
     # You can use a different time zone
     $title = 'IT department internal'
     New-PnPSite `